spatulatom/spatulatom/README.md

 ## About me
 Hello there, my name is Tom.
-I'm passionate about creating frontend and full-stack interactive web apps, with stress on UI/UX and WCAG 2.2 accessibility rules compliance.
+I'm creating frontend and full-stack interactive web apps, with stress on UI/UX and WCAG accessibility rules compliance.
 As for the tech stack, I use:

  - Figma,
  - MERN: MongoDB, Express.js, React and Node.js,